OBJECTIVE & PURPOSE:

 - Audio-visual currency - refers to the systematic replacement of older VCRs, monitors, cameras, codecs, microphone/audio systems, podiums, video/data projectors, visual presenters, and disc players that are located in laboratories, technology enhanced classrooms and videoconferencing rooms but are not adequate to support advanced needs of students, faculty or staff members.

 Technology equipment eligible for currency replacement is owned by the University and installed in a laboratory or technology enhanced classroom.

 With limited exceptions, technology replaced by currency must be removed from service and removed from property inventory by completing a Survey Request form available from the Property Control Office.
 This technology will not be supported and cannot be returned to service.
-The Director of Information Technology Services (ITS) must approve any exceptions.
+The Chief Information Officer and Director, Network Systems and Security (CISO) must approve any exceptions.

 The currency threshold (i.e., level of technology at which a equipment is eligible for replacement) will be reviewed on an annual basis by the University Technology Committee.
 The committee will recommend adoption of new or modified thresholds.
 Thresholds will be published as appendices to this guideline.

 Some University units will have justifiable need for technology above the defined threshold.
 In such cases, funds will be allocated to that unit for replacement technology at the same dollar level as given to other University units.
 It is the responsibility of the unit to make up the difference between the allocated rate and the actual cost of the replacement technology purchased.

 Currency funds are not intended as a funding source for new technology in newly established laboratories, or technology enhanced classrooms.